Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

 Note, in particular, the changed nature of the threshold values $\tau_i$.
 While, so far, the capitals $c_i$ (which equal $\tau_i$ in the threshold model) were exogenous quantities in our model, we now aim to determine them from the in-weights $w_i^-$ under the constraint of building a resilient network, hence making them endogenous quantities.

-To investigate resilience of a financial system implementing threshold requirements given by $\tau$ we want to use the resilience criteria from the previous section.
-In particular we have to ensure that Assumption \ref{vertex:assump} is satisfied for the functional thresholds $\tau_i=\tau(w_i^-)$, i.\,e.~we assume
+To investigate resilience of a financial system implementing threshold requirements given by $\tau$ we want to use the resilience criteria from the previous subsection.
+In particular we have to ensure that Assumption \ref{vertex:assump} is satisfied for the functional thresholds $\tau_i=\tau(w_i^-)$, i.\,e.~we need